Quickstart#

 }'

-You should see logs like this:
+You should see LMCache logs like this (examples for each engine):

 Reqid: cmpl-6709d8795d3c4464b01999c9f3fffede-0, Total tokens 32, LMCache hit tokens: 24, need to load: 8

-(EngineCore_DP0 pid=494270) [2025-09-30 01:12:36,502] LMCache INFO: Retrieved 8 out of total 8 out of total 24 tokens. size: 0.0011 gb, cost 0.5547 ms, throughput: 1.9808 GB/s;
+(EngineCore_DP0 pid=494270) [2025-09-30 01:12:36,502] LMCache INFO: Retrieved 8 out of 24 required tokens (from 32 total tokens). size: 0.0011 gb, cost 0.55 ms, throughput: 1.98 GB/s;

 (EngineCore_DP0 pid=494270) [2025-09-30 01:12:36,509] LMCache INFO: Storing KV cache for 8 out of 32 tokens (skip_leading_tokens=24)

-(EngineCore_DP0 pid=494270) [2025-09-30 01:12:36,510] LMCache INFO: Stored 8 out of total 8 tokens. size: 0.0011 gb, cost 0.4274 ms, throughput: 2.5702 GB/s; offload_time: 0.4013 ms, put_time: 0.0262 ms
+(EngineCore_DP0 pid=494270) [2025-09-30 01:12:36,510] LMCache INFO: Stored 8 out of total 8 tokens. size: 0.0011 gb, cost 0.43 ms, throughput: 2.57 GB/s; offload_time: 0.40 ms, put_time: 0.03 ms

-What this means:
+What this means (per engine):

-Total tokens 32: The new prompt has 32 tokens after tokenization
+Total tokens 32: The new prompt has 32 tokens after tokenization.

-Why 24 hit tokens instead of 27?
-LMCache hashes every 8 tokens incrementally (8, 16, 24, 27).
-When the new request comes in, it checks every 8-token chunk, so it uses the 24-token hash instead of checking the 27-token hash
+Why 24 hit tokens instead of 31?
+LMCache hashes every 8 tokens (8, 16, 24, 31).
+It matches page-aligned chunks, so it uses the 24-token hash.

 Next Steps#